Uvalde begins to bury its dead in wake of school massacre | Law-Order

 Uvalde begins to bury its dead in wake of school massacre

-The grieving Texas town of Uvalde began laying to rest the 21 children and teachers who were killed in a mass shooting at an elementary school a week ago, with funerals scheduled on Tuesday for a pair of 10-year-old girls.
+The two girls were among 19 students, aged 9 to 11, who were killed last Tuesday along with two teachers by an 18-year-old gunman who burst into their fourth-grade classroom at Robb Elementary School and opened fire with an AR-15-style semiautomatic rifle.
+Abbott said his disaster declaration was designed in part to "accelerate all available state and local resources to assist the Uvalde community" after the massacre, the deadliest U.S. school shooting in nearly a decade.

-The grieving Texas town of Uvalde began laying to rest the 21 children and teachers who were killed in a mass shooting at an elementary school a week ago, with funerals scheduled on Tuesday for a pair of 10-year-old girls.
-According to obituaries on the websites of Uvalde's two funeral homes, Amerie Jo Garza was sweet, sassy and funny, and loved swimming and drawing.
-Maite Yuleana Rodriguez was an honor student who loved learning about whales and dolphins and dreamed of becoming a marine biologist.
+The grieving Texas town of Uvalde began laying to rest the 21 children and teachers shot to death at an elementary school one week ago, with funerals scheduled on Tuesday for a pair of slain 10-year-old girls as Governor Greg Abbott issued a disaster declaration for the city.
+According to obituaries on the websites of Uvalde's two funeral homes, Maite Yuleana Rodriguez was an honor student who loved learning about whales and dolphins and dreamed of becoming a marine biologist.
+Amerie Jo Garza was remembered as sweet, sassy and funny, and loved swimming and drawing.

-"So many of us are grieving for the city of Uvalde, for the moms and dads and sisters and brothers, for husbands and daughters of those who will never again hear the laughter of their loved ones," KXAS-TV, an NBC affiliate in Dallas, said in a statement on its website.
-Over the next two weeks, a series of funerals will take place in the town of 16,000, which is nearly 80% Latino and Roman Catholic.
+"So many of us are grieving for the city of Uvalde, for the moms and dads and sisters and brothers, for husbands and daughters of those who will never again hear the laughter of their loved ones," KXAS-TV, an NBC affiliate in Dallas, said on its website.
+A series of funerals has been planned over the next two weeks in Uvalde, a town of 16,000 predominantly Latino and Roman Catholic residents, 80 miles (130 km) west of San Antonio.

-Among those are services for the two teachers who died, Eva Mireles, 44, and Irma Garcia, 48.
+Among those to be memorialized are the two teachers who died, Eva Mireles, 44, and Irma Garcia, 48.
 Garcia's husband, Jose Garcia, 50, died of a heart attack two days after the shooting.
 A joint funeral is planned on Wednesday for the couple, who met in high school and had four children.
 CRITICISM OF POLICE RESPONSE

-At the city council meeting that was canceled, Pete Arredondo, chief of the Uvalde Consolidated Independent School District police department, had been scheduled to be sworn in as a new member.
-Arredondo has come under severe criticism for his response to the shooting.
-He was the on-scene commander who decided against storming the classroom where the shooter opened fire, according to state public safety officials.
+"Our focus on Tuesday is on our families who lost loved ones.
+We begin burying our children," Uvalde Mayor Don McLaughlin said in a statement announcing cancellation of a scheduled city council meeting.
+Listed on the agenda of the meeting had been the swearing-in of Pete Arredondo, chief of the Uvalde Consolidated Independent School District police department, as a new city council member.

+Arredondo has come under sharp criticism for his role as on-scene commander of the police response to the shooting.
+According to state public safety officials, it was Arredondo who decided against immediately storming the classroom where the shooter opened fire.
+As many as 19 local law enforcement officers waited outside the classroom for nearly an hour as frantic school children cowering inside repeatedly called 911-emergency pleading for help, authorities said last week.
+A U.S. Border Patrol-led tactical team ultimately burst in and killed the gunman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)